SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 \\
 y = Hx + v
 $$
-One way to interpret the ordinary method of least squares is to say that we are implicitly assuming that each noise term v_i is an independent random variable across measurements and has an equal variance or standard deviation if you prefer, IID as we mentioned in the previous video.
+One way to interpret the ordinary method of least squares is to say that we are implicitly assuming that each noise term $v_i$ is an independent random variable across measurements and has an equal variance or standard deviation if you prefer, IID as we mentioned in the previous video.
 $$
 \mathbb{E}\left[v_{i}^{2}\right]=\sigma^{2} \quad(i=1, \ldots, m)\quad \quad    \mathbf{R}=\mathbb{E}\left[\mathbf{v} \mathbf{v}^{T}\right]=\left[ \begin{array}{cc}{\sigma^{2}} & {0} \\ {0} & {\sigma^{2}}\end{array}\right]
 $$